-The most common type of ovarian cancer, epithelial ovarian cancer, is also the form of the disease that has been consistently linked to exposure to talcum powder.
-Although there are other forms of ovarian cancer, it will be harder to prove the causal relationship between talc use and the development of the disease in an individual.
+Epithelial ovarian cancer is the form of the disease that has been consistently linked to exposure to talc-based baby powder products.
+Although there are other forms of ovarian cancer, it will be harder to prove the causal relationship between talc use and the development of cancer.

 From the date of diagnosis, each state sets its own time limit for filing a lawsuit to recover damages.
 The plaintiff’s lawyer may petition their court to waive the statute of limitations in cases where a person dies as a result of talc-caused ovarian cancer.

-The risk of ovarian cancer increases with higher exposure to talc.
-As such, the most viable of talcum powder lawsuits related to ovarian cancer will exhibit a long duration of talcum powder use, from years to decades of use.
+The risk of talcum powder ovarian cancer increases with higher exposure to talcum powder.
+As such, the most viable talcum powder lawsuits related to ovarian cancer will exhibit a long duration of talcum powder use, from years to decades of use.

 The components of a mesothelioma case that make the patient a likely lawsuit plaintiff closely resemble the criteria of an ovarian cancer lawsuit, as described above.
 Essentially, the potential plaintiff will need to prove that their mesothelioma was caused by the talcum powder.
 Specifically, the plaintiff’s case must prove the following:

-As with ovarian cancer, the span of time during which the plaintiff was exposed to talcum powder, as well as the frequency (daily, weekly, monthly, etc.), influence the risk of mesothelioma, and, therefore, the viability of the case.
+As with ovarian cancer, the span of time during which the plaintiff was exposed to talc-containing products, as well as the frequency (daily, weekly, monthly, etc.), influence the risk of mesothelioma and, therefore, the viability of the case.

 The plaintiff, of course, must provide proof of a mesothelioma diagnosis.